Tutorial: Face and gesture recognition using event-based cameras

 - Affiliation: Universitad Tecnica Universidad Técnica Federico Santa María, Chile

-- Short bio: Rodrigo Verschae is currently with the Universitad Tecnica Universidad Técnica Federico Santa María, Chile.
+- Short bio: Rodrigo Verschae is currently with the Department of Informatics, Universitad Tecnica Universidad Técnica Federico Santa María, Chile.
 Doctor in Electrical Engineering and Master in Applied Maths, he is interested in Computer Vision, Machine Learning, and Robotics with experience in various application areas.
-Rodrigo has been Director and Associate Professor at the Institute of Engineering Sciences, Universidad de O’Higgins, aassistant professor at Kyoto University, Japan (2015-2018), a postdoctoral fellow at the Advanced Mining Technology Center AMTC (2011-2013), a research fellow at the Kyushu Institute of Technology, Japan (2009-2011), and an associated researcher at Fraunhofer IPK-Institute, Germany (2004-2005), among others.
+Rodrigo has been Director and Associate Professor at the Institute of Engineering Sciences, Universidad de O’Higgins, assistant professor at Kyoto University, Japan (2015-2018), a postdoctoral fellow at the Advanced Mining Technology Center AMTC (2011-2013), a research fellow at the Kyushu Institute of Technology, Japan (2009-2011), and an associated researcher at Fraunhofer IPK-Institute, Germany (2004-2005), among others.

 Daniel Acevedo